Summary

 - Stronger regulation is, however, a concern and legislators say they need to protect consumers while balancing innovation.

-- Check out more examples of crypto in action on CCI’s resources page.
+- Check out more examples of crypto in action.

 In turn, this has laid the groundwork for greater fintech uptake, and in December 2021, Mercado Libre, the region’s largest e-commerce company by market value, started allowing its Brazilian users to use cryptocurrencies.